karl24601/Pandocx/README.md

 ## License

-Pandocx is MIT licensed.
-The bundled `zotero.lua` is distributed under its own license from the Better BibTeX project — see that project for terms.
+Pandocx is MIT licensed — see [LICENSE](LICENSE).

+The bundled `zotero.lua` is MIT licensed, copyright (c) 2016 Emiliano Heyns.
+Its full notice is in [LICENSE-THIRD-PARTY](LICENSE-THIRD-PARTY), and is also carried inside `main.js`, since that is the only file some install methods deliver.